 Let’s look at each of these circumstances in more detail.

-We see it in our clients’ marketing teams: Streamlined, documented work processes that facilitate efficient collaboration and improve productivity, thereby lowering campaign lead times, increasing speed to market and ultimately boosting capacity, for no additional cost.
+We see it in our clients’ marketing teams: Streamlined, documented work processes that facilitate efficient collaboration, reduce agency cost overruns and improve alignment and productivity — thereby lowering campaign lead times, increasing speed to market and ultimately boosting capacity, for no additional cost.
 Assuming your marketing activity is effective, more campaigns out means more revenue in.

-MRM is like the conductor in an orchestra: it’s the score, the baton, and the brain.
+Marketing operations platforms are like the conductor in an orchestra: they’re the score, the baton, and the brain.

-In real terms, that’s the marketing plan, driven by intelligent briefs, documented workflows and automated processes, informed by results collated from all your channel-based tools, with the most effective activity highlighted for rapid repetition.
+In real terms, they provide the marketing plan, driven by intelligent briefs, documented workflows and automated processes, informed by results collated from all your channel-based tools, with the most effective activity highlighted for rapid repetition.

 Most CMOs have a vision, they create a plan maybe once a year, and they’ve got teams working to it, but it’s an iterative process that they review maybe once a month or once a quarter.
-MRM captures that marketing plan and makes it a living, breathing experience that is omnipresent.
+A marketing operations platform captures that marketing plan and makes it a living, breathing experience that is omnipresent.
 It becomes an executable plan, reinforced with the daily activities of your team.

 To return to our musical metaphor, MRM enables marketing teams to make beautiful brand music in which the impact of a well-orchestrated output is far greater than the sum of the component parts.